 Restrictions on landlord inspections

 The landlord may conduct a number of inspections, provided they comply with the above requirements.
-However, whether they are entering at an agreed time, or after 24 hours’ notice, the landlord cannot:
+However, whether they are entering at an agreed time, or after the appropriate written notice, the landlord cannot:

 - exercise their right to enter in an unreasonable manner

 - stay or permit others to stay any longer than necessary to do what is required, unless it is with the tenant’s permission.

 Taking photos during inspections

 An agent or landlord may take photos of a property during an inspection.
 This may include instances where the property is being sold or re-let, and the photos will be used to advertise it.
 In such cases, the tenant may ask that no photos are taken identifying them as living there.